 Held at CHRA’s annual national Congress, this event offers a series of short, back-to-back meetings that provide the opportunity to network and form introductions with leaders, stakeholders and innovators working in the housing sector from across Canada, and to learn from their experiences.
 Congress 2016 will mark the third year in which this event will run.

 This meet and greet, held at CHRA Congress, allows fellow Emerging Professionals to meet and mingle in a casual and relaxed atmosphere.

-Emerging Professionals CHRA Congress Bursary
+Early Career Professionals CHRA Congress Bursary

 Emerging Professionals can apply for financial assistance to attend CHRA Congress.
 Bursaries are allocated on a first come, first served basis, and provide significant discounted savings to allow students and young professionals the opportunity to participate at Congress.

 Pre-Congress Sessions or Day Pass : $160

 More information will be available in January 2017.